“Our Seeds are our biggest Weapons.” – Nammalvar

 From 1987, Nagaraj was part of a Non-Governmental-Organisation, which reclaimed wastelands into forestlands.
 In the 1990s, he had a collection of about 200 varieties of various trees.
-Due to lack of funding, the project was closed, and Nagaraj started off on in his own to reclaim wastelands in 2010 with his knowledge of trees.
+Due to lack of funding, the project was closed, and Nagaraj started off on his own to reclaim wastelands in 2010 with his knowledge of trees.

 Travelling through Tamilnadu’s forests and hills, Nagaraj has overcome many difficulties to collect trees seeds.
 His search is curbed as access to many forests and hills are getting restricted now.
 Presently, he has about 60 types of tree seeds, which he is eager to share.

-He also mentions that many local people still lack the awareness on why native trees, and not just any trees should be planted and saved.
+He also mentions that many local people still lack awareness on why native trees, and not just any trees should be planted and saved.

 For buying native tree seeds, Nagaraj can be contacted at – 9942481429

 Ka”vidhai” Ganesan’s journey starts with the teachings of Nammalvar and “Nel” Jeyaraman.
 He used to work as a Government Food Quality Control Manager, where he had the opportunity to travel to different states of India to meet different farmers and familiarise themselves with their seeds.

 Writing many poems in Tamil (Kavidhai), along with his collection of seeds, he got to be known as Ka”vidhai” Ganesan.